Kaushali08/B408-SE-Lab/README.md

 # B408-SE-Lab
-This is demo lab for Github
+This is demo lab for Github.
+Subject is Software Engineering Lab